 The current Rye Master Plan was adopted on May 8, 2007 and was amended on November 10, 2009 to include a section on Workforce Housing.
 It has been revised by the Planning Board with public input in 2013 with the amended Master Plan adopted in 2014.
+Three section of the Plans have been revised in 2018-2019 and a section added on Flood Control.
+It is now a part of the Rye Code and maintained on the Rye Town website.
 The Master Plan is a public record subject to the provisions of RSA 91-A. A Town's Master Plan is subject to the RSAs which provide that it should be a guide to the future, a reference document, a summary of local action and a source of information.
 RSA 674:2 The current document has synthesized the citizens' wishes, as expressed through the 2002 Rye Opinion Survey, the input of community interest groups, three public visioning sessions held in 2004 and 2005, expertise provided by the Rockingham County Planning Commission, and ongoing review of Warrant Articles passed since the Master Plan was enacted and amended.

-The Master Plan provides a long term vision of Rye's growth and development over time.
+The Master Plan provides a long-term vision of Rye's growth and development over time.
 It contains a set of guiding principles and priorities to implement that Vision.
 RSA 674:2.
 Under New Hampshire law, the Master Plan, developed and updated under the auspices of the Planning Board, guides and governs the members of the Planning Board and the Board of Adjustment in their deliberations to decide "the best and most appropriate future development of our community" consistent with the vision the citizens of Rye have for their community.
 The Rye Master Plan has been specifically crafted to provide a broader vision for other town civic organizations and decision makers, in addition to the land use boards, to further the Plan's unified goals.
 These are in the form of a Vision Statement and a Land Use Section.